The-Balance-FFXIV/balance-static/content/jobs/melee/monk/leveling-guide.md

   - date: 2021-11-15T21:06:38.491Z
     message: Added page
 ---
-# Monk Levelling Guide

 ## Know Your Role

-Melee DPS jobs have a unique mechanic in Positionals.
+Melee DPS jobs have a unique mechanic in positionals.
 Certain actions will deal more damage when executed from the rear or flank of a target.
 Targets with continuous Target Rings will always take the increased damage from positional actions. \
 The Role Action True North allows you to disregard positional requirements for ten seconds per use.

 ![Positional Zone](/img/jobs/mnk/anoqtwm-1-.png "Positional Zone")